Welcome to UNICEF USA!

-In honor of Black History Month, this story is part of a series highlighting the invaluable contributions of African-Americans and the broader African diaspora to UNICEF's work to support and protect children around the world.
+In honor of Black History Month, this story is part of a series highlighting the invaluable contributions of Black Americans and the broader African diaspora to UNICEF's work to support and protect children around the world.

 Last summer, Halima returned to Kakuma, the refugee camp in northwestern Kenya where she was born in 1997.
 Halima spent her early childhood in the sprawling settlement, home to 185,000 refugees and asylum seekers — the majority of them women and children — displaced by war, famine and persecution.
 "My biggest fear was not being able to recognize the place I called home for seven years," said the Somali-American model, who left Kakuma when her family received permission to move to the U.S. in 2004.
 "I kind of prepared myself for the worst."